 This course will focus primarily on developing students' research skills and exposing them to a range of writing techniques.
 Emphasis will be placed on an exposure to a wide range of research resources including the more traditional library vehicles, newer developments on the World Wide Web, and relevant archives and special collections.
 This course will begin to establish each student's thesis direction in very general terms by including the development of a preliminary thesis proposal and establishing an overview of research directions.
-(Graduate students in JADG, JADU or JADC programs) Credit 3
+(Limited to graduates in JADG, JADU or JADC majors) Credit 3

-2014-717 Authoring Multimedia Exposure to computer graphic algorithms, design heuristics, design methodology, and program structure of two-dimensional imagery for multimedia design.
+Exposure to computer graphic algorithms, design heuristics, design methodology, and program structure of two-dimensional imagery for multimedia design.
 Projects involve programming in an authoring language.
 (Computer graphics design major or permission of instructor) Credit 4

-2014-718 QTVR and Multimedia Design This course is intended to provide a foundation to QTVR (QuickTime Virtual Reality) concepts.
+This course is intended to provide a foundation to QTVR (QuickTime Virtual Reality) concepts.
 Previous multimedia experience and skills will be extended to emphasize multimedia applications that use QTVR as a design tool to interactively explore three-dimensional virtual environments.
 Attention will be given not only to the mechanics of creating the movies, but also to the design, relationship to other visual elements, and visual communication effectiveness of the movies.
 (Computer graphics design major or permission of instructor) Credit 4